Water in Time and Space

+Water in Time and Space (時空の水, Jikū no Mizu) is the debut studio album by Japanese musician Susumu Hirasawa, released on September 1, 1989 via Polydor K.K.
+It is his first album and first musical material since the hiatus of the band P-Model.

 Background

 In December 1988, Hirasawa decided to put his post-punk/new wave band P-Model on hiatus after spending two years being unable to arrange a recording deal, feeling that the group's continued existence was taking a mental and emotional toll on him.
 The following year, he was signed to Polydor, where he recorded Water in Time and Space.

 Composition

 Water in Time and Space is half a self-cover album: With the band being put on hold, P-Model's Monster album was not recorded.
 However, Hirasawa could not afford to discard three of its songs and salvaged them for the album instead.
 Two songs from lo-fi cassette only releases (Scuba and Charity Original Tape) were also rearranged for the album, with Hirasawa wanting a better form for the former and the latter being a guideline for the style of Water in Time and Space.
 To prepare for the songwriting of new material, Hirasawa re-recorded "Happening by the Windowsill" by his former progressive rock band Mandrake as an étude.

 Water in Time and Space features a large variety of styles, such as march, orchestral, western and folk, influenced by Jungian, New Age and Andean themes.
 The album has no particular total concept, unlike most of Hirasawa's solo output.
 Free from the constraints of P-Model and the band's nervous energy, the album is comparatively light and brisk.
 Though created with heavy use of digital devices, it is one of Hirasawa's least electronic works, with prominent use of acoustic tones throughout.
 In the manner of P-Model's 1986 album One Pattern, Hirasawa also put emphasis on sampling, with such sounds as bird chirping and coin rolling being used as rhythmic backing.